betaman/tree-drag-drop/README.md

 **beforeClass** (defaults: `"tdd-before"`)

-the css classname of the marker while it is indicating that the draggable should be dropped before an other listitem
+The css classname of the marker while it is indicating that the draggable should be dropped before an other listitem

 * * *

 **afterClass** (defaults: `"tdd-after"`)

-the css classname of the marker while it is indicating that the draggable should be dropped after an other listitem
+The css classname of the marker while it is indicating that the draggable should be dropped after an other listitem

 * * *